Set up Skype for Business Online

 For instructions, see Configure presence in Skype for Business Online.

-To use Skype for Business on your PC or mobile device, you and other people in your business have to first install the Skype for Business download on your devices.
+To use Skype for Business on your PC, Mac, or mobile device, you and other people in your business have to first install the Skype for Business download on your devices.

-Install Skype for Business on your PC: Instructions how to download the app from the Office 365 portal, and install it on your PC.
+Install Skype for Business: Instructions how to download the app from the Office 365 portal, and install it on your PC or Mac.

 Deploy the Skype for Business client in Office 365: Instructions for deploying the app in a large enterprise.